Homemade Mandu (Korean Dumplings)

 Mandu dipping Sauce

-It is always a good idea to make abundant homemade mandu because they freeze beautifully.
+It is always a good idea to make abundant homemade dumplings because they freeze beautifully.
 Make sure to sprinkle flour on a large tray so that they won’t stick to the tray.

-Place dumpling pieces on the tray without touching each other.
-Freeze for an hour or until they are frozen solid.
-Transfer mandu pieces to a freezer bag.
+Place dumpling pieces on the floured tray without touching each other.
+Put them in the freezer for an hour or until they freeze solid.
+Transfer the individual pieces to freezer bags.
 They can last up to 3 months in the freezer.

 Homemade Mandu (Korean Dumplings)